freenas/freenas-docs/userguide/plugins.rst

 command line.

 An upgrade replaces the old release with a new release.
-Plugins can be upgraded by running :samp:`iocage upgrade {PLUGIN}` on the command line.
+Plugins can be upgraded by selecting a plugin from :menuselection:`Plugins --> Installed` and clicking :guilabel:`Upgrade`.
+To upgrade a plugin from the command line, run :samp:`iocage upgrade {PLUGIN}`.

 #ifdef comment
 # jails/update shows nothing unless an update is available